tasvln/tasvln/README.md

 ### I'm currently interested in:

 Integration Engineering
+Game Development

 ### I'm curiously/currently learning more about:

+- SDL & OpenGL
+- Render Engineering
 - Software -> Hardware Integration
-- Industrial Design
-- 3D Hardware Modelling

 You can contact me at <tasvln@outlook.com>.